XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/path-and-order-book-methods/ripple_path_find.md

 # ripple_path_find
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/RipplePathFind.cpp "Source")

-The `ripple_path_find` method is a simplified version of [`path_find`](#path-find) that provides a single response with a [payment path](paths.html) you can use right away.
+The `ripple_path_find` method is a simplified version of the [path_find method][] that provides a single response with a [payment path](paths.html) you can use right away.
 It is available in both the WebSocket and JSON-RPC APIs.
 However, the results tend to become outdated as time passes.
-Instead of making multiple calls to stay updated, you should use [`path_find`](#path-find) instead where possible.
+Instead of making multiple calls to stay updated, you should instead use the [path_find method][] to subscribe to continued updates where possible.

 Although the `rippled` server tries to find the cheapest path or combination of paths for making a payment, it is not guaranteed that the paths returned by this method are, in fact, the best paths.